Sodium Metal Reacts With Water Equation

 Safety First

 Always prioritize safety when working with reactive metals like sodium.
-Wear appropriate PPE, including safety goggles, gloves, and a lab coat.
-Ensure that the reaction is performed in a well-ventilated area to prevent the accumulation of hydrogen gas.
+Consider this: wear appropriate PPE, including safety goggles, gloves, and a lab coat. check that the reaction is performed in a well-ventilated area to prevent the accumulation of hydrogen gas.
 Have a fire extinguisher readily available, and know how to use it.

 Use Small Quantities